dappnode/DAppNodeDocs/docs/user/faq/general.md

     <div>
 Change all the default passwords, including the Wi-Fi and admin password.
 You'll be prompted to change the admin password when you access the UI for the first time.
 <br /><br />
-Furthermore, it is good practice to disable SSH access in case you are not going to use it.
+Furthermore, it is a good security practice to disable SSH access if you don't intend on using it.
 </div>
   </div>
 </details>